saturnlighting/literature-review/README.md

 Based on these findings, we highlight the following research needs:

 - More focus on the effect of road lighting specifically on cycling.
-  Many studies look at road lighting and active travel, failing to separate walking and cycling.
+  Many studies look at road lighting and physical activity and active travel, failing to separate walking and cycling.
 The characteristics of environments encouraging walking may be different from those supporting cycling.

 - More research in developing countries.
 “Lack of street lighting can contribute to poor visibility, perception and fear of crime thus